Benjamin-Berger/viewarr/README.md

 - 📁 **Folder Navigation**: Browse through organized photo folders
 - 🖼️ **Grid View**: View photos in a responsive grid layout
 - 🎥 **Video Support**: View both images and videos
+- ⚡ **Lazy Loading**: Videos are only loaded when hovered or clicked, improving performance with large video collections
+- 🎬 **Video Thumbnails**: Automatic thumbnail generation for video previews with proper aspect ratio support
 - 🔍 **Full-Screen Mode**: Click any image to view it full-screen
 - ⌨️ **Keyboard Navigation**:
   - Arrow keys to navigate between images